 Proponents of Humane Education in the late 19th century frequently argued that it would greatly decrease crime and fix social problems.
 The preface to A Mother’s Lessons on Kindness to Animals, for example, notes that “habits of cruelty in the young, if not checked in time, are very dangerous, and lead to many other sins.
 They harden the heart against every right and proper feeling.
 Children who are cruel to animals will soon be cruel to their parents, brothers, and sisters; as every act of cruelty increases the will and the power to repeat it, until it becomes a rooted and settled principle…” In other words, the reach of Humane Education was thought to extend in to several areas of modern life.
 Because of this, strong connections existed between the Humane Education movement and other social movements.
 For example, the Woman’s Christian Temperance Union and advocates for Humane Education often found common ground.
 Further, many of the leaders of the Humane Education movement felt moved to correct injustices they saw in the world in a broad sense.
 George T. Angell, founder of the Massachusetts Society for the Prevention of Cruelty to Animals (MSPCA) and the American Humane Education Society (AHES), was determined to “plead for the wronged and oppressed, whether they walked on two legs or four.”

-Organizations like the Latham Foundation have understood the connections that exist among the treatment of animals, the treatment of other humans, and the treatment of the planet.
+Organizations like the Latham Foundation have understood the connections that exist among the treatment of animals and the treatment of other humans.
 This sense of interconnectedness has informed their approach to Humane Education, something they have been advocating since 1918.

 Humane Education has tended to focus primarily on children, the philosophy being that lessons on kindness and compassion learned as a child would make a lasting impression and, therefore, influence behaviour and attitudes in to adulthood.
 As Diane L. Beers notes in her book, For the Prevention of Cruelty, “the solution seemed deceptively simple and enticing: teach the children, and the children would rise to heal the world” (87).
 This is not to say, however, that there have not been Humane Education efforts geared towards adults.
 One particularly striking example recounted by Beers is that of an American Humane Association-sponsored “evangelical-style educational tour” in the Southern USA in 1919.